 Just about everywhere you look these days, specifically social media; you’ll come across some mention of self-care.
 There are certain days people dedicated to it, podcasters advocating it and posts explaining why it’s necessary.
 Individuals are becoming more aware of what they need to exist effectively, and they are doing something about it.
 There’s a self-care movement happening.

-The concept isn’t new but these days, more and more people, especially women are stressing the importance of practicing self-care.
+The concept isn’t new, but these days, more and more people, especially women, are stressing the importance of practicing self-care.
 No doubt things are a lot different today than they were twenty or even ten years ago.
 Women of all ages are taking on more roles and are being more intentional about what they want out of life.
 And contrary to what some people may believe, taking the time to care for oneself is more of a necessity than a luxury.

 It’s imperative to understand that preserving and treating mental health is a crucial part of self-care.
 In light of the suicides that have claimed the lives of a few celebrities this year, we need to take a closer look at why self-care is necessary.
 The tragic deaths of Kate Spade and Anthony Bourdain, both of whom were in their middle years, sparked much-needed conversations.
-One of my favorite singers, Phyllis Hyman ended her life back in 1995.
-In her departing note, she wrote that she was “tired”.
+One of my favorite singers, Phyllis Hyman, ended her life back in 1995.
+In her departing note, she wrote that she was “tired.”
 I’m not trying to speculate why they felt the need to take their own lives, but rather to highlight the fact that no matter what your status is, or how much money you have, life happens to all of us–at any age.
-One thing I know for certain is, some of us have to unlearn feeling ashamed for reaching out to seek professional help.
+One thing I know for sure is, some of us have to unlearn feeling ashamed for reaching out to seek professional help.

 Do Enough Women In Midlife Practice Self-Care?